 Find a meditation posture that works for you.
 You can do this by taking a solid seat, straightening your upper body and allowing your chin and gaze to drop.

 During meditation, become aware of the sensations your body is feeling and the sensory stimulations around you.
-Allow your emotions to become present and, as you notice them, accept them and then let them go.
+As you notice your thoughts and emotions, accept them and then let them go.

 Keep practicing!
-Eventually you will be able to incorporate the mindfulness you reach through meditation more actively into other parts of your day.
+Eventually you will be able to incorporate the mindfulness you achieve through meditation into other parts of your day.

 I think I might need some help... what do I do?

-Mindfulness isn’t always as easy as it sounds… it is definitely one of those things that is “easier said than done”.
-If you are trying mindfulness and you are finding that it really isn’t helping you, or you are struggling, there are plenty of people who you can talk to in order to get some support.
+Mindfulness isn’t always as easy as it sounds.
+If you are trying mindfulness and you find that it really isn’t helping you, or you’re struggling, there are plenty of people you can talk to in order to get support.

 Speak to us

 Many of our mentors will practice mindfulness regularly.
-After all, it is quite a common way to help calm yourself.
-If you are struggling with mindfulness – whether it getting started or trying out different methods – reach out to our mentors.
+If you are struggling with mindfulness – whether it’s getting started or trying out different methods – reach out to our friendly mentors.

 You can always speak to somebody that you trust to help you with mindfulness.
 It might be a friend or a family member, but anyone may be able to help you out.